Crikvenica seafront promenade and beach on the Kvarner Riviera

 Plan Your Crikvenica Trip

-Whether you're looking for a relaxing week on the beach, a cultural exploration of the Vinodol Valley, or an active holiday with cycling and hiking, Crikvenica has the right pace for you.
+Whether you are looking for a relaxing week on the beach, a cultural exploration of the Vinodol Valley, or an active holiday with cycling and hiking, Crikvenica has the right pace for you.

 • Best combined with Krk Island and Opatija